avu-24/avu-24/README.md

 - 👋 Hi, I’m @avu-24
 - 👀 I’m interested in all things development, I aspire to join teams of like minded individuals.
 I hope to also join video game development!
 - 🌱 I’m currently learning C# and C++ to better build my developer toolbelt.
-I am
 - I’m looking to collaborate on any developmemnt projects using JS and React to better my skills
 - 📫 How to reach me: atarango2400@gmail.com